Social Media Guidelines

 - Protect our campus community.
 Do not post confidential or proprietary information about UNF students, employees or alumni.
-Follow all applicable state and federal requirements such as FERPA, HIPA and NCAA regulations must be followed.
+Follow all applicable state and federal requirements such as FERPA, HIPA and NCAA regulations.
 Remove all posts that compromise confidential information.

 - A copy of the EOD statement must be posted in the information section of your Facebook page.

 - EOD Statement: UNF is an equal access/equal opportunity university.

 All posts on social should include an image description in either the caption or alt-text of the posts.
 Alt-text is available on Facebook, Twitter, Instagram and LinkedIn.
 If the post is a video, closed captioning must be available.
 Videos posted to YouTube should have proper captioning included.
 To find out how to add alt-text or closed captioning, please visit the links below: